-Our research team (you can read more about them below!) are experienced mental health professionals and researchers who have undertaken work with survivors of abuse, people who use drugs and/or alcohol, and those who live with mental health problems We understand that the decision to take part in such a study can be had, and the immediate benefits for participation may not be immediately obvious.
+Our research team (you can read more about them below!) are experienced mental health professionals and researchers who have undertaken work with survivors of abuse, people who use drugs and/or alcohol, and those who live with mental health problems.
+We understand that the decision to take part in such a study can be had, and the immediate benefits for participation may not be immediately obvious.
 However, in talking to people who have taken part in similar studies, the consensus seems to be that people really value having a voice and using their experiences to improve services for others in the future.
 We are recruiting people at a really difficult time in their lives and we really recognise this as a barrier, however, we are really passionate about hearing from a wide range of people and hearing the experiences.
 We are making every attempt to minimise the burden of participation and we are working with survivors to design how we undertake this research.
 The purpose of the website is a public source of information about our 3 year study.
-We also hope that people considering taking part will be use it to think about taking part.
+We also hope that people considering taking part will be using it to think about taking part.

-Throughout all this work we will be working in partnership with people with lived experience to develop reports designed for users, carers and staff who work in relevant services so that services can be improved or adapted depending on what we find.
-All our studies will be conducted with respect and sensitivity.We will conduct our research according to Good Clinical Practice and The Survivors Charterhttps://survivorsvoices.org/charter/ All participants will have time and space to decide whether to participate, have clear and understandable information about participation and will be required to give signed informed consent.
+Throughout all this work we will be working in partnership with people with lived experiences to develop reports designed for users, carers and staff who work in relevant services so that services can be improved or adapted depending on what we find.
+All our studies will be conducted with respect and sensitivity.We will conduct our research according to Good Clinical Practice and The Survivors Charterhttps://survivorsvoices.org/charter/.
+All participants will have time and space to decide whether to participate, have clear and understandable information about participation and will be required to give signed informed consent.
 We will protect confidentiality and personal data.
 Safety and comfort for the participants is our main concern and all our researchers will be trained in working with survivors.